acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-05-18-adder-python-docker.markdown

 {% endhighlight %}

 1. The `pytest` package forms the basis of the tests. `unittest` is an alternative that is included in the standard library.
-2. The `click` package includes useful testing harnesses for invoking wrapped functions
+2. The `click` package [includes useful testing harnesses](http://click.pocoo.org/5/testing/) for invoking wrapped functions
-3. Here, we use a relative import syntax.
-Since our root folder is not a module (missing `__init__.py`), we will invoke the intepreter with the `-m` flag.
+3. The relative import syntax is used here.
+Because `__init__.py` is missing, we need to supply the intepreter a hint to treat the current folder as a module using the `-m` flag.
 4. Fixtures are testing objects that are shared across tests.
 For example, a static resource can be read from a file and passed as a fixture between testing routines.
 5. Tests are prefixed with `test_`.
 Pytest will detect these at runtime.
-6. The fixture is the return type of the fixture function.
-Here, the `click` runner is invoking the application with parameters.
+6. The `runner` type is the same as the return type of the `runner()` fixture function.
 7. Note the newline.
-It's probably better practice to use `sys.stdout` to avoid buffering and other unwanted data manipulation
+One possible improvement is to ignore whitespace or write directly to stdout.

-The test is run by telling the python interpreter to treat the current directory as a module using `-m`.
+Run the test using pytest.
+Remember that the current directory should treated as a module using `python -m`.

 ```bash
 pipenv run python -m pytest
 ```